I. Overview of Sexual Misconduct

 - that behavior does not otherwise constitute one of the other defined sexual misconduct offenses.

-The College prohibits bullying and cyber bulling.
-Bullying or cyber bulling is harassing conduct that may take many forms, including verbal acts and name‐ calling; graphic and written statements, which may include use of cell phones or the Internet; or other conduct that may be physically threatening, harmful, or humiliating.
+The College prohibits bullying and cyberbullying.
+Bullying or cyberbullying is harassing conduct that may take many forms, including verbal acts and name‐calling; graphic and written statements, which may include use of cell phones or the Internet; or other conduct that may be physically threatening, harmful, or humiliating.
 Harassment does not have to include intent to harm, be directed at a specific target, or involve repeated incidents.
-Bullying or cyber bulling creates a hostile environment when the conduct is sufficiently severe, pervasive, or persistent so as to interfere with or limit a person’s ability to participate in or benefit from the services, activities, or opportunities offered by the College.
+Bullying or cyberbullying creates a hostile environment when the conduct is sufficiently severe, pervasive, or persistent so as to interfere with or limit a person’s ability to participate in or benefit from the services, activities, or opportunities offered by the College.
 When such harassment is based on gender, sexual orientation, or perceived gender or sexual orientation, it is considered sexual misconduct.

 It is a violation of this Policy to act or attempt to retaliate, intimidate, or seek retribution against anyone involved in or connected to reporting a concern, the investigation of, and/or the resolution of a sexual misconduct allegation.
+Individuals who refuse to participate in the processes described under this Policy are also protected against retaliation for their decision.
+Retaliation also includes filing charges against a person for conduct that arises out of the same facts and circumstances, but does not involve sex discrimination or sexual harassment, for the purpose of interfering with any right or privilege.
 Retaliation against an individual for the purpose of interfering with any right or privilege secured by Title IX is also unlawful.

-The College recognizes that retaliation can take many forms, may be committed by an individual or a group against an individual or a group, and that the Responding Party can also be the subject of retaliation by the Reporting Party or a third party.
+The College recognizes that retaliation can take many forms, may be committed by an individual or a group against an individual or a group, and that the Respondent can also be the subject of retaliation by the Complainant or a third party.
+Complaints alleging retaliation shall be filed using this process.
 The College will take immediate and responsive action to any report of retaliation and may pursue disciplinary action as appropriate.
 An individual reporting sexual misconduct is entitled to protection from any form of retaliation following a report that is made in good faith, even if the report is later not proven.